calamity10110/gul/README.md

 ## 🌟 What is GUL?

-GUL (Glob Universal Language) is a revolutionary programming language that combines:
+GUL (GUL Universal Language) is a revolutionary programming language that combines:

 - **🐍 Python's** simplicity and readability
 - **🦀 Rust's** safety and performance